I Quit My Own Startup: A Cofounder Breakup Story

 Moving Forward

-If you're sitting in a cofounder dynamic that feels wrong — where you're spending more energy maintaining appearances than building something meaningful — I want you to know that leaving is an option.
+If you're sitting in a cofounder dynamic that feels wrong — where you're spending more energy maintaining appearances than building something meaningful — leaving is an option.
 It's not the easy option, and it's not always the right one.
 But it's not the cowardly one either.

 A cofounder breakup is painful.
-It involves grief, financial complexity, identity upheaval, and a lot of awkward conversations.
-But staying in a partnership that's already broken?
-That's not perseverance.
-That's performance.
+It involves grief, financial complexity, identity upheaval, and awkward conversations.
+But staying in a partnership that's already broken isn't perseverance.
+It's performance.

 You built something once.
 You can build something again — this time, on a foundation that actually holds.